Kamaltakku/elm-game-jam-site/README.md

 # elm-game-jam-site

-This is just a small exporiment.
+This is just a small experiment.
 Website written in Elm.
 For learning purposes